Find a doctor

 Radiation Therapy (elective)

-Assignments are Monday through Friday; generally between the hours of 7 a.m. and 6 p.m.
+Assignments are Monday through Friday; generally between the hours of 6 a.m. and 6 p.m.
 Students may choose to pick up a Saturday or Sunday elective.
-During their 23-month internship, students are assigned to approximately 10 weeks of evening shifts that may extend until 8 p.m.
-Assignments will not exceed 40 hours per week.
+During their 23-month internship, students are occasionally assigned to evening rotations that extend until 8 p.m.
+The amount of hours spent in evening assignments does not exceed more than 25% of the total clinical hours for the two years.

 |The program requires full-time attendance.
 Students are expected to attend all scheduled classes and clinical rotations unless they are on an approved absence.
 Students are allowed 80 hours of personal time off while in the program.
 Any absences in excess of 80 hours must be made up.
 Students are also provided time off for all major holidays, and are given 3 scheduled break weeks throughout each year.|